 When and where to give notice

-Most notices are valid for one year so can be given up to 12 months before you marry or your partnership is registered.
+Most notices are valid for one year so can be given up to 12 months before you marry or your civil partnership is registered.

 Documents you need to produce when giving notice